SiebeA/YouTubeVideo_transcript_topicAlert/README.md

     - Identify the bottleNeck
     - Only import last X transcripts (if you want recent search alerts, you don't need the older transcripts')
 ## Nice to Haves
+- Not compatible for Windows yet: make it dynamic by creating the specific folders in def exporter()
 - execute the script WHEN system startup
 - for Transcripts, instead of cutting of at 200, cut of at a word boundary
 - in [Transcript_scraper_with_specifiedMaximum]: Automatically delete the older version of the transcript file